Connecticut residential solar guidance

 Real homes, real guidance, clear expectations.

-• Customer review themes point to clear explanations, responsiveness, and low-pressure guidance.
+• Customers repeatedly mention clear explanations, responsiveness, and low-pressure guidance.

 • Project photos show completed arrays and installation-stage coordination.